-Bicycling promotes health, happiness, and well-being; it also provides a convenient way to get to and around campus.
+Bicycling promotes health, happiness, and well-being; it also provides a convenient way to get to and around Campus.
 Travel to and from CSUMB and nearby community destinations is beyond the acceptable walking distance for most pedestrians, but is within acceptable bicycling distances.
 Pedestrians tend not to walk distances of more than one-half mile, but bicyclists often ride three to five miles for trips.

-The current dispersed nature of the facilities and destinations on the CSUMB campus makes bicycling an attractive alternative to walking and driving.
-The campus community has expressed a great deal of interest in increased bicycle infrastructure on campus, creating a significant opportunity for the university to support and promote bicycling for commutes and on-campus trips.
+The current dispersed nature of destinations on the Campus makes bicycling an attractive alternative to walking and driving.
+The campus community has expressed a great deal of interest in increased bicycle infrastructure on campus, creating a significant opportunity for the University to support and promote bicycling for commutes and on-campus trips.

 Centrally located between Seaside, Marina, the Pacific coast, and the Fort Ord National Monument, CSUMB is in an ideal location to connect with regional destinations.
-Safe, efficient, and attractive regional bicycle paths through the CSUMB campus should connect to regional trail networks, employment, and activity centers.
+Safe, efficient, and attractive regional bicycle paths through the Campus should connect to these and other regional trail networks, employment, and activity centers.